|

 project?
 If you are going to process using NGS OPUS

 or NGS OPUS Projects; an unqualified yes.
+If you are planning on processing and

 adjusting the results yourself using TBC, SPSO, GNSS Solutions or